Adoria298/dictionary/README.md

 ## csv file format

 - Should be saved as `.csv`

 - Should be excel-compatible

 - Headers:

-    - word
+    1. `word`

         - used to store the searchable word

-    - type
+    2. `type`

         - language-specific, usually 'noun', 'verb', etc

-    - data
+    3. `data`

-        - any extra data about the word. if there is none, use a dash -
+        - any extra data about the word. if there is none, use a dash `-`

-    - defi
+    4. `defi`

         - the definition of the word

- - delimiter: a comma - ,
+- delimiter: a comma - `,`

- - escape char: a pair of double quotes surrounding the element - ""
+- escape character: a pair of double quotes surrounding the element - `""`